bigtreetech/docs/docs/Creator_Knomi_Hi.md

 * ①	Go to the `Theme` interface.
 * ②	Choose how to display printing progress:
     * `Only percentage`: Displays real-time printing progress as a percentage
     * `Only GIF`: Displays a GIF representing the printing process.
     * `Alternating percentage and GIF`: Alternates between showing the percentage and GIF every 10 seconds.
 * ③	Set GIF Colors<br/>
   <img src=img/Creator_Knomi_Hi/en/picker.jpg width="300"/>
     * a) Tap to open the color setting interface for the GIF.
     * b) Use the HSL Color Wheel. ( [What is HSL?](https://zh.wikipedia.org/wiki/HSL%E5%92%8CHSV%E8%89%B2%E5%BD%A9%E7%A9%BA%E9%97%B4)）
     * c) H (Hue) ranges from 0° to 360°.
     * d) S (Saturation) ranges from 0% to 100%.
     * e) L (Lightness) ranges from 0% to 100%.
     * f) The hex RGB value — each value ranges from 0 to 255 (0x00 to 0xFF).
 You can directly modify this value to get your desired color.
 For example, the value #CCFF4D shown in the image means:
         * R (Red): 0xCC (204/255)
         * G (Green): 0xFF (255/255)
         * B (Blue): 0x4D (77/255)
     * g) The HSLA Values — Hue (H) ranges from 0–360°, Saturation (S) from 0–100%, and Lightness (L) from 0–100%.
 You can directly edit these values to achieve your desired color.
   For example, the value hsla(77, 100%, 65%) shown in the image means:
         * H (Hue): 77°
         * S (Saturation): 100%
         * L (Lightness): 65%
     * h) Tap to reset to the original GIF color.
     * i) Preview the color in the preview area.
 * ④	View GIF Storage Usage：Due to Creator Knomi Hi’s hardware limitations, the total size of all GIFs cannot exceed 3MB (3072KB).
 If this limit is exceeded, the Web UI will block the update and display a pop-up reminder.
-* ⑤	Set Each GIF Individually (including color and custom GIF images：<br/>
+* ⑤	Set Each GIF Individually, including color and custom GIF images：<br/>
   Turn `Preview Mode` on/off to show/hide the `Preview` button.
 Tapping `Preview this GIF` enters preview mode, allowing you to view the custom GIF on the screen.
 To exit preview mode, turn off `Preview Mode` or navigate away from the `Theme` interface.<br/>
   Custom GIF Notes:<br/>
     * The screen resolution of the Creator Knomi Hi is `240 × 240 pixels` (width × height).
 GIFs larger than this will not display correctly.
 Only GIFs that are `240 × 240 pixels` or smaller are supported.
 If your GIF exceeds this size, we recommend resizing it using an online tool like [https://www.iloveimg.com/resize-image/resize-gif](https://www.iloveimg.com/resize-image/resize-gif)
         * Click `Select images` or drag your GIF into the upload area.
         * Ensure `Maintain aspect ratio` is checked to prevent distortion.
         * Set the larger value—either `Width (px)` or `Height (px)`—to 240 or less.
 If both are equal, you can adjust either.
         * Click `Resize IMAGES`.
         * After processing, click `Download resized IMAGES` to save your optimized GIF.
     * Each individual GIF must be no larger than 1.5MB (1536KB).
 The total size of all GIFs must not exceed 3MB (3072KB).
     * When replacing a built-in GIF, the new GIF's size must not exceed the sum of the original GIF size and the remaining available space.
-You can check the available space in `④` and each GIF’s size in `⑤`.
-Example: To replace `standby.gif` (242.21KB) with 1697.94KB of remaining space, the new GIF must be ≤ 1940.15KB(242.21KB + 1697.94KB).
+You can check the available space in `④` and each GIF’s size in `⑤`.<br/>Example:<br/>&ensp;&nbsp;To replace `standby.gif` (242.21KB) with 1697.94KB of remaining space, the new GIF must be ≤ 1940.15KB(242.21KB + 1697.94KB).
 * ⑥	Export your custom GIFs as an `.img` file for easy backup or sharing.
 * ⑦	⑧ Import a shared `.img` file into Creator Knomi Hi to apply the custom theme.

 ### Download IMG Theme and Apply to Creator Knomi Hi
 * Download IMG Theme File
     * Download a `.img` theme file from the community
 * Open Creator Knomi Hi’s Web UI: ① `Settings` -> ② `Select .img file`，select the .img file you just downloaded.
 Once the update is complete, Creator Knomi Hi will automatically apply the new IMG file.<br/>
   <img src=img/Creator_Knomi_Hi/en/img_web_upload.jpg width="300"/>